starship/starship/docs/config/README.md

 > - a list of lists of strings, representing commands with optional arguments (e.g.
 >   `[['mise', 'exec', '--', 'python'], ['python3']]`)
 >
-> Starship will try executing each configured command until it gets a result.
+> Starship will try executing each configured command, including any configured
-> Note you can only change the binary that Starship executes to get the version
-> of Python not the arguments that are used.
+> arguments, until it gets a result.
 >
 > The default values and order for `python_binary` was chosen to first identify
 > the Python version in a virtualenv/conda environments (which currently still